Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

 # New Projects

 These instructions assume starting with the entire contents of the project folder.
-This will be the case when cloning the repo, or starting from the *template* version in the Godot Asset Library.
+This will be the case when cloning the repo, or starting from the *template* version in the Godot Asset Library accessible from the Project Manager window.

+1. Finish setup.

-1. Finish setup and remove duplicate example files.
+    1. Delete duplicate example files.

-    1. Go to `Project > Tools > Copy Maaack's Game Template Examples`.
+        1. Go to `Project > Tools > Run Maaack's Game Template Setup...`.
-    2. Click `Cancel` in the first window asking to copy the examples.
-It's already done.
-    3. Select a theme in the next window if desired.
+        2. In the `Setup Wizard` window next to "Delete Example Files", click `Run`.
+        3. In the next window, select `Yes` to continue with removing the example files.

+    2. Set a default theme.
-    4. Go to `Project > Tools > Delete Maaack's Game Template Examples`.
+        1. Go to `Project > Tools > Run Maaack's Game Template Setup...`.
-    5. Click `Yes` in the first window.
+        2. In the `Setup Wizard` window next to "Set the Default Theme", click `Run`.
+        3. In the next window, select the desired theme from the preview and select `Yes` to set it as the project's default theme.

 2. Update the project’s name.